AndrewBuck/cosmic/README.txt

 convert - the main tool from imagemagick.
 Used to make thumbnails.

+#TODO:  Look into switching over to sourcextractor++ which offers more functionality than the original program.
 source-extractor - Source Extractor: Finds stars and galaxies in an image.
 Also must
 	copy /usr/share/source-extractor/* into the directory where it is being run or it will complain about missing configuration files.
 This is a very